tannousmarc/Magnum-Opus/README.md

 3.~~Mock-up UI.~~

-4. ~~Parse questions to queries.~~
+4.~~Parse questions to queries.~~

-5. ~~Link front-end to back-end such that it displays the result of a provided question.~~
+5.~~Link front-end to back-end such that it displays the result of a provided question.~~

-6. Create adaptor for SQL -> SparQL.
+6.Create adaptor for SQL -> SparQL.

-7. Create adaptor for non-relational -> SQL -> SparQL or -> SparQL.
+7.Create adaptor for non-relational -> SQL -> SparQL or -> SparQL.

-8. MVP.
+8.MVP.
 (Release 1)

-9. Explore how to derive semantics from unstructured data.
+9.Explore how to derive semantics from unstructured data.

-10. Develop algorithm for identifying similar objects.
+10.Develop algorithm for identifying similar objects.

-11. Develop merging procedure based on newly found structure.
+11.Develop merging procedure based on newly found structure.

-12. (Release 2)
+12.(Release 2)

-13. Provide more data visualization options.
+13.Provide more data visualization options.

 # Credits